 Section B. At any called meeting, a majority of Senators shall constitute a quorum.

 Section C. Only Senators may vote on matters before the Senate.
 No voting by proxy will be allowed.

 Section B. The attendance of any other person shall require a majority vote for approval.

 Section C. The office of any Senator who has missed three (3) consecutive regular meetings and has not reported to the Executive Committee the reason for the absences shall be declared vacant and an election shall be conducted to fill the office.

-Section B. In addition to the offices identified in the Constitution, this ad hoc committee shall be responsible for nominating persons to serve as TBR Sub Council representative and as Faculty Senate Representative on the Academic Council.
-The TBR Sub Council Representative shall be a present or past member of the Faculty Senate.
+Section B. In addition to the offices identified in the Constitution, this ad hoc committee shall be responsible for nominating a person to serve as Faculty Senate Representative on the Academic Council.
 The Faculty Senate Representative on the Academic Council shall be a present member of the Faculty Senate.

 Section C. Other nominations shall be possible from the floor at the regular May meeting.

 The Executive Committee of the Faculty Senate shall be composed of the President, Vice President, the Secretary of the Faculty Senate, the Faculty Senate Representative on the Deans Council, the Faculty Senate Representative on the Academic Council, and a person elected from and by the Faculty Senate [Member-at-Large].
-The TBR Sub Council Representative shall be a member ex officio, with voice but no vote on the Executive Committee.
 In addition, the Immediate PastPresident of the Faculty Senate, provided such person currently serves as a faculty member at Austin Peay State University, will be a member ex officio, with voice but no vote on the Executive Committee.
 The responsibilities of the Executive Committee shall be as follows: